mgithubmessier/mmessier/README.md

 ## Database Layer

 - DynamoDB is the cheapest way to pull off my currect way of doing things
-- We want to be using the `Query` operation, not the `Scan` operation, due to the difference in compute and expense
+- Always use the `Query` operation over the `Scan` operation, due to the difference in compute and expense
-- The difficulty is that `Query` requires that we always input a matching `Partition key`, and we cannot leverage the `Sort key` independently on a `Query`
-- The current setup is the following:
+- The current DynamoDB schema is as follows:
-  - A single Partition Key like, called `uuid` which share the name `matthewmessier.com-experiences`
+  - A single Partition Key like, called `entityName`
+    - ex.) for experience service, this is `"experience"`
-  - Many different Sort Keys `startDate`
+  - Many different Sort Keys `sortedUniqueId`
+    - ex.) for experience service, this is an ISO date representing the start date of each experience `"2023-12-24T00:00:00.000Z"`

 ## App Deployment